HumanCompatibleAI/reward-preprocessing/README.md

 virtual environment.
 Use `poetry shell` to start a shell inside this virtual environment.

-Note on the python version: make sure that your installation of `imitation` and of `reward_preprocessing` use the same version of Python, otherwise you might run into issues when unpickling `imitation` models for use in `reward_preprocessing`.
+Note on the python version: if you use a separate installation of `imitation` for creating reward models, then make sure that your environment for `imitation` and for `reward_preprocessing` use the same version of Python, otherwise you might run into issues when unpickling `imitation` models for use in `reward_preprocessing`.